|Page 1 of 3:|| |

 She decks him on the jaw,struggles with him and she's almost thrown off herself but suddenly a hand from outside the car grabs him and he flies out the door.
 It's Shirley!
 Who has somehow grabbed onto something outside earlier.
 She grabs Laverne's hand and they're safe inside again.
 One of the best shows from between 1976-1980.

 Then comes the '80-'81 season.
-Talk about Jumping the Shark!
+Talk about an overhaul!
 What in the world possessed producers or whoever to move the girls to Hollywood,California we'll never know.
 Unless it was ratings.
 Can anyone out there name more than five of these '80-'83 shows?
 Unless I read IMDb's episode list,I'd be hard pressed too.

 The most telling thing that should have said "end it" was the episode where Shirley has moved out and gone to live with her new husband Walter Meeny (whom she married in the season before,he was in a body cast.)
 "Shirley Feeny Meeny" leaves Laverne a note letting her know where she's gone so suddenly and why.